 I find Lectio Divina is a contemplative refuge for me, yet also a way for reaching back into the world.
 A way to find answers.

 The practice originated with the Benedictine Order of the Roman Catholic Church.
-I had briefly read a pamphlet about Lectio several years ago.
+I read a pamphlet about Lectio Divina several years ago.
 The practice was initially formed as a solo form of contemplative prayer.

 Then last year, I began to attend Lectio Divina in a small Lenten group setting at St. Paul’s Episcopal Church in Port Townsend, Washington.

-I did some research and discovered that Lectio (Divine Reading) is now also sometimes practiced for spiritual discernment in combination with creative dance, poems, photographs and making art; even with films.
+I discovered that Lectio (Divine Reading) is now also sometimes practiced for spiritual discernment in combination with creative dance, poems, photographs and making art; even with films.

-The ongoing development of Lectio with the potential of encompassing all faiths and many forms of spiritual expression, is a special way to “practice the presence” either solo or in a group setting.
+Lectio Divina, encompassing many forms of expression, is one way to “practice the presence” either solo or in a group setting.

 Lectio Divina is a reading of a sacred text for meditation, prayer and discernment.
 This process can be done alone or within a group context.
-This evening, for the very first time, one of my poems was chosen to be the focus of the Lectio Divina experience.
+One evening, May 1, 2013, my poem In The Night Of My Heart was included for the Lectio Divina practice at St. Paul’s Episcopal Church.

 In The Night Of My Heart